relevantGRC/grc_portfolio/TEST_COVERAGE.md

 ## Coverage Requirements

-Each lab in this project must maintain at least 80% test coverage.
+Labs with Python code should maintain at least 80% test coverage.
 This requirement ensures:

 - Critical functionality is thoroughly tested
 - Security controls are properly validated